arthurgeron/eslint-plugin-react-usememo/docs/rules/require-usememo-children.md

 # Rule: require-usememo-children

-This rule enforces the use of `React.useMemo()` around children in render methods.
+This rule enforces the use of `useMemo()` around children in render methods.

 ## Rationale